ant-design/ant-design-mobile/README.md

 $ yarn add antd-mobile@next
 ```

+- **Fast**: It is carefully optimized for harsh scenes, without configuration, you can have the best package size and ultimate performance.
+- **Customizable**: Based on CSS variables, you can reliably and efficiently adjust the appearance of components or create your own themes.
+- **Atomic**: The function of each component, neither more nor less, is exactly what you need.
+- **Fluent**: With smooth gestures and delicate animation, it helps the product create the ultimate experience.

-v5(Poplar) is the next major version of antd-mobile, which is still working in progress.
-If you plan to use it in production, **please read the [FAQ](https://mobile.ant.design/guide/faq) chapter first**.
+v5(Poplar) is the next major version of antd-mobile, we recommend using it instead of v2.

 You can also play with antd-mobile just in browser with [Codesandbox](https://codesandbox.io/s/antd-mobile-snrxr?file=/package.json).
 No need to prepare development environment.